1

 Modifying tracked files

-Git now tracks calculator.py.
+Git now tracks hero_registry.py.
 When you edit a tracked file, Git notices the difference between what’s in your working directory and what was last committed.

-Open calculator.py in the editor and add this function at the bottom of the file:
+Open hero_registry.py in the editor and add this function at the bottom of the file:

 Save the file (Ctrl+S), then run in the terminal: